What is bankroll and why control it?

 - Bankroll: $200 → rate no more than $2-4

-- If the slot is "gluttonous," you can be less - 0.5% of the bankroll
+- If the slot is "gluttonous," you can have less - 0.
+5% of bankroll

 - Increase bets after losing ("dogon")